 the Companies (Particulars of Employees) Rules, 1975, as amended, the names and other

-as per the provisions of section 219(l)(b)(iv) of the Companies Act,
+as per the provisions of section 219(l)(b)(iv) of the Companies Act, 1956, the Annual

-to the Company Secretary at the registered office of the Company.
+Company Secretary at the registered office of the Company.

 CONSOLIDATED FINANCIAL STATEMENTS

 In accordance with the Accounting Standard - 21 on Consolidated Financial Statements

 read with Accounting Standard - 23 on Accounting for Investments in Associates and

 Accounting Standard - 27 on Financial Reporting for Interest in Joint Ventures, the

 audited consolidated financial statements are provided in the Annual Report.

 The Company has complied with the corporate governance requirements, as stipulated

 under clause 49 of the listing agreement and the stipulated certificate of compliance is